Technical Documentation : Connectors : Adding an Azure Data Lake Connection

 filter

-To filter datasets during the inventory.
+Specifies the filter used to include or exclude datasets during inventory.
 See Rich Filters.

 Optional parameters for customizing dataset detection